Twibel - libel on Twitter/X

-- Harassment - In some circumstances this may also give rise to criminal liability.
+- Harassment - In extreme circumstances a defendant's conduct on Twitter/X may also give rise to criminal liability.

-What to do if you have been libelled on Twitter
+What to do if you have been libelled on Twitter/X

 - Avoid the temptation to respond directly to the tweeter, retaliate or engage in a spat.
-You may undermine any claim you have or, worse still, commit a more serious libel.
+You may make matters worse, undermine any claim you have or, worse still, commit a more serious libel.